 WhatsApp API for Campaigns

-Have the ability to send messages to multiple numbers using WhatsApp Business API!
-If your team hasn't enabled WhatsApp Business API yet, you may read through the prerequisites and process here.
+Have the ability to send messages to multiple numbers using WhatsApp Business Platform!
+If your team hasn't enabled WhatsApp Business Platform yet, you may read through the prerequisites and process to enable the WhatsApp Business Platform.

-Before sending a campaign using WhatsApp Business API, make sure that you have the template to be used ready and available in your Convrs dashboard.
+Before sending a campaign using WhatsApp Business platform, make sure that you have the template to be used ready and available in your Convrs dashboard.

 Also, it is important to note that when a client is already in an open conversation with an agent, the campaign message will not be sent to them so as not to disrupt the current conversation.